Hopp til hovedinnholdet

 Of today, the Russian government has not adopted a decree lifting the protection of trademarks and copyrights.
 Such countermeasures are being considered by the government related to certain goods, but has not yet been announced, according to the Russian news outlet Tass.

 However, in a recent decision (case no A28-11930/2021), a Russian court dismissed a trademark infringement claim from a UK-based company and authorised the use of a version of the trademark Peppa Pig (a popular cartoon series), without consent to the trademark owner.
-The Russian court seems to base the decision to authorize the free use of the Peppa Pig character and trademarks on the sanctions imposed on Russia and informal countermeasures against an "unfriendly state".
+The Russian court seems to base the decision to authorise the free use of the Peppa Pig character and trademarks on the sanctions imposed on Russia and informal countermeasures against an "unfriendly state".

 Considering the recent Peppa Pig decision, there are reasons to except that trademark owners from "unfriendly states" will meet challenges if trying to enforce their rights in Russia against local entities and individuals.